The Spikes Gang: Plot

 Everything begins to take a turn for the worse: the bank robbery is a colossal failure, Tod is shot in the back, and they have a shootout with the Posse.
 Momentarily safe, Spikes knows Tod is dying and encourages the others to abandon him and look out for themselves.
 Wil and Les refuse and Spikes leaves them, saying "Good luck."
 Attempting to find a doctor, Wil attracts another Posse, who descend on them as they finish burying Tod.

 After riding back to Mexico, Wil leaves Les as he wants to deliver a final letter to Tod's family, saying he will meetup with Les in the "Big Church" back in the Mexican town of Piedras Negras in exactly two weeks.
-Arriving back from the journey, Wil enters the church and encounters a man who says Les sent him, and that he's been sorely wounded, shot four times by 2 men, bounty hunters by the name of Morton and Spikes.
+Arriving back from the journey, Wil enters the church and encounters Jack Basset, a man who says Les sent him, and that he's been sorely wounded, shot four times by 2 men, bounty hunters by the name of Morton and Spikes.
 Killing Morton outside the infirmary, Wil attempts to leave with Les only to have him die in his arms.

 He heads to the Hotel to confront Spikes, and appears to surprise him in his hotel room with his gun still hanging on the bed post.
 Spikes tells him he met with the Governor of Texas himself, who promised him a pardon for all his crimes if he brings in the boys.
 He then says he respects Wil, and wishes it didn't have to be the way it is, saying he didn't mean to kill Les, but he drew on him and had no choice.
 Wil demands he stand up so he can kill him "fair," but Spikes throws his hat at him and pulls a hidden gun, shooting him in the chest.
 However, Wil manages to get off a succession of shots and kill Spikes, before stumbling out of the hotel and to the train station.
 Wil imagines boarding the train and returning home to embrace his father, before he collapses dead.

 The film ends with a montage of the boys when they first set out on the adventure, saying "C'mon, Let's go get lucky!"